yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 Triggering forgejo actions stays as is, no new model & persistence is introduced.

 1. We map PersonId AsLoginName() (e.g. 13-some.instan.ce) to User.LoginName.
-2. We accept only URIs as Actor Items
-3. We can lookup for federated users without fetching the Person every time.
+Due to limitations of User.LoginName validation mapping may be affected by invalid characters.
-4. Created User is limited:
+2. Created User is limited:
    1. non functional email is generated, email notification is false.
    2. strong password is generated silently
    3. User.Type is UserTypeRemoteUser